Imagine being a Hall of Fame quarterback two times over.

 After retiring, Moon was a TV and radio broadcaster for the Seahawks until 2017.
 At that time, he was suspended indefinitely after being sued for sexual harassment by an employee of his Orange County-based company, Sports 1 Marketing.

 The accuser, Wendy Haskell, alleged Moon forced her to sleep in bed with him on business trips.
-Warren did not entirely deny the claims.
+Warren denied the claims.

 It was not the first time Moon had been accused of harassment.
 In 1995, a Minnesota Vikings cheerleader accused him of offering her sex for cash.
 Moon settled both cases out of court.